-Ever seen small bulbs probably in size of a millimeter that we mostly use in decorating our house, shop etc in Christmas, New Year, Diwali or any other occasions?
-They are LEDs.
+Ever seen small bulbs probably in size of a millimeter that we mostly use in decorating our house, shop, etc in Christmas, New Year, Diwali or any other occasions?
+They are LED Bulbs.

 Though very tiny but they glow brightly in the dark.
 Some of them just glow constantly, and some of them switch their state On/Off and vice-versa.
-I hope you have got an idea what we are going to discuss in this article.
+I hope you have got an idea of what we are going to discuss in this article.
 If not, see the image below for better understanding.
-Yes, we are going to learn what Light Emitting diodes are, their working and how they are constructed.
+Yes, we are going to learn about Light Emitting diodes and LED lights their working and how they are constructed.
 But first, let’s learn about its definition.

 In this Article You will learn: